TheProGamer9669/Vox-Mundi-Protocol/README.md

 To install the home network version you need:
-Python 3.13 installed,\n
+Python 3.13 installed,
-Python's httpd, requests, os & time modules installed\n Network connection\n
+Python's httpd, requests, os & time modules installed and a Network connection.

-To install the world nework version you will need:\n
+To install the world nework version you will need:
-A computer with a x86-64 CPU,\n
+A computer with a x86-64 CPU running either Linux or Windows and an internet connection.
-internet connection